Dynamics of ballistic photocurrents driven by Coulomb scattering

-By comparing carrier occupations at \(t = 10~\mathrm{fs}\) and \(t = 30~\mathrm{fs}\), we see that carriers are initially excited via resonant transitions (Fig.~\ref{fig:bands}b, and Supplemental Material), before relaxing via e-d scattering to isolated locations in the Brillouin zone (Fig.~\ref{fig:bands}e).
-These accumulation points tend to be located near van Hove singularities because of limited phase space for scattering there, but do not necessarily need to be at the valence band maximum or the conduction band minimum, such as near the \(\Gamma\) point of the second valence band in Fig.~\ref{fig:bands}e.
-Accumulations points are the most apparent for the excitation frequency of 3.2 eV compared to other frequencies (Supplemental Material), likely as a result of specific scattering pathways that are activated at this frequency.
-When other relaxation processes are included, such as electron-phonon interactions, and at longer times, it is expected that there will be a greater tendency for relaxation to energy band extrema.
-Nevertheless, these results show that electron-density scattering drives transient carrier dynamics to band locations which affect ballistic and shift currents.
+By comparing carrier occupations at \(t = 10~\mathrm{fs}\) and \(t = 30~\mathrm{fs}\), we see that carriers are initially excited via resonant transitions ( {\(Z\)-\(T\) line in Fig.~\ref{fig:bands}a}), before relaxing via e-d scattering to isolated locations in the Brillouin zone ( {\(T\)-\(Y\) line in Fig.~\ref{fig:bands}a}).
+These accumulation points tend to be located near van Hove singularities because of limited phase space for scattering there, but do not necessarily need to be at the valence band maximum or the conduction band minimum.
+When other relaxation processes are included, such as electron-phonon interactions, and at longer times, it is expected that there will be a greater tendency for relaxation to energy band extrema. {The results shown Fig.~\ref{fig:current-time} are expected to be modified by these additional relaxation processes at times larger than the shortest relaxation time \(\tau\).
+Close to the recombination time, the presence of indirect band gaps may become important in stabilizing the antisymmetric and symmetric carrier occupation numbers.} Nevertheless, these results show that electron-density scattering drives transient carrier dynamics to band locations which affect ballistic currents.

-We find that ballistic current is mostly concentrated where carrier occupations are high, and where there is sufficient carrier velocity, such as along the \(\Gamma\)-\(Z\) and \(R\)-\(Y\) lines.
+We find that ballistic current is mostly concentrated where carrier occupations are high, and where there is sufficient carrier velocity, such as along the \(\Gamma\)-\(Z\) and \(T\)-\(Y\) lines.
 This is consistent with the usual perturbative interpretation of ballistic current.
-In this picture, it is the antisymmetrized carrier occupations \(f^{asym} = f(k) - f(-k)\) that carry photocurrent, due to the time-reversal symmetry of band velocities \(v_{n,k} = -v_{n, -k}\).
-We find that ballistic current is larger at locations of carrier excitation than at locations of carrier accumulation from relaxation.
-Despite the vicinity of the accumulation point at \(\Gamma\) having large carrier densities, it does not contribute much to ballistic current.
-This is because the antisymmetrized carrier occupations are much lower there than at the excitation surface (Supplemental Material).
-Even though the initial antisymmetry in carrier occupations at the excitation surface are induced by scattering, it is likely that the multiple scattering events required to bring those carriers to accumulation points diminishes antisymmetry.
+In this picture, it is the antisymmetrized carrier occupations \(\tilde{f}^{\text{asym}}_{nk}\) that carry photocurrent, due to the time-reversal symmetry of band velocities \(v_{n,k} = -v_{n, -k}\). {Accordingly, we find that ballistic current closely tracks the locations of antisymmetrized carriers in our simulations (comparing Fig.~\ref{fig:bands}b with Fig.~\ref{fig:bands}c and Fig.~\ref{fig:bands}e with Fig.~\ref{fig:bands}f). } Despite the vicinity of the accumulation points {(Fig.~\ref{fig:bands}d)} having large carrier densities, {ballistic currents are not confined to those locations,} because the antisymmetrized carrier occupations {do not follow the same dynamics as symmetrized carrier occupations.}